hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Introduction
 ============

-This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification, which is an API and streaming format specification for serving time series data.
+This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification, which is an API, metadata, and data streaming format specification for time-series data.
 The intent of this specification is to enhance interoperability among time series data providers.
-The HAPI specification describes a lowest common denominator of services that any provider of time series data could implement.
+The HAPI specification describes the lowest common denominator of services that any provider of time series data could implement.
 Many data providers already offer access to their data holdings through some kind of API.
-The intention of this specification is to caputre features available from many existing data providers and to codify implementation details so that providers can use the same API.
+The intention of this specification is to capture features available from many existing data providers and to codify implementation details so that providers can use the same API.
 This will make it possible to obtain time series science data content seamlessly from many sources and using a variety of programming languages.

-This document is intended to be used by two groups of people: first by data providers who want to make time series data available through a HAPI server, and second by data users who want to understand how data is made available from a HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.
+This document is intended to be used by two groups of people: first by data providers who want to make time-series data available through a HAPI server, and second by data users who want to understand how data is made available from a HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.

-HAPI constitutes a minimum but a complete set of capabilities needed for a server to allow access to the time series data values within one or more data collections.
+HAPI constitutes a minimum but complete set of capabilities needed for a server to allow access to the time series data values within one or more data collections.
 Because of its focus on data access, the HAPI metadata standard is not intended for complex search and discovery.
 However, the metadata schema allows ways to indicate where further descriptive details for any dataset could be found.

 The HAPI API is based on REpresentational State Transfer (REST) principles, which emphasize that URLs are stable endpoints through which clients can request data.
 Because it is based on well-established HTTP request and response rules, a wide range of HTTP clients can be used to interact with HAPI servers.

 The following definitions are provided first to ensure clarity in ensuing descriptions.

-**parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar or a multi-dimensional array as a function; must have units and must have a fill value that indicates no measurement was available or absent information.
+* **parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar or a multi-dimensional array as a function; must have units and must have a fill value that indicates no measurement was available or absent information.

-**record** – all the parameters together with associated with a time value.
+* **record** – all the parameters together with associated with a time value.

-**dataset** –  a collection of uniform records.
-A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters without knowledge of the actual storage details.
+* **dataset** –  a collection of uniform records.
+A HAPI service presents a dataset as a seamless collection of time-ordered records, offering a way to retrieve the parameters without knowledge of the actual storage details.

-**catalog** - a collection of datasets.
+* **catalog** - a collection of datasets.

-**request parameter** – keywords that appear after the ‘?’ in a URL with a GET request.
+* **request parameter** – keywords that appear after the ‘?’ in a URL with a GET request.

 Consider this example GET request (see [change notes](#significant-changes-to-specification)):

 ```
 http://server/hapi/data?dataset=alpha&start=2016-07-13&stop=2016-07-14
 ```

 The three request parameters are `dataset` (corresponding to the identifier of the dataset), `start`, and `stop`.
-They have values of `alpha`, `2016-07-13` and `2016-07-14`, respectively.
+They have values of `alpha`, `2016-07-13`, and `2016-07-14`, respectively.
 This document will always use the full phrase "request parameter" to refer to these URL elements to make a clear distinction between a parameter in a dataset.

 In the above URL, the segment represented as `server` captures the hostname for the HAPI server as well as any prefix path elements before the required `hapi` element.
 For example, in `http://example.com/public/data/hapi` the `server` element is `example.com/public/data`.

 Endpoints
 =========

 The HAPI specification consists of five required endpoints that give clients a precise way to first determine the data holdings of the server and then to request data.
 The functionality of the required endpoints is as follows:

 1.  `/hapi/capabilities` lists the output formats the server can stream (`csv`, `binary`, or `json`, [described below](#data-stream-content)).

-2.  `/hapi/about` lists the server id and title, contact information, and a brief description of the datsets served (this endpoint is new in the version 3 HAPI specification).
+2.  `/hapi/about` lists the server id and title, contact information, and a brief description of the datasets served (this endpoint is new in the version 3 HAPI specification).

-3.  `/hapi/catalog` lists the catalog of datasets that are available; each dataset is associated with a unique id and may optionally have a title.
+3.  `/hapi/catalog` lists the catalog of available datasets; each dataset is associated with a unique id and may optionally have a title.

 4.  `/hapi/info` lists information about a dataset with a given id; a primary component of the description is the list of parameters in the dataset.